divaprotocol/oracles/docs/Tellor.md

 >**Terminology:** As funds backing the derivative contracts are held in so-called "contingent pools", the terms "derivative" and "contingent pool" (or simply "pool") are used interchangeably.

+## Involved contracts
+* **Tellor contract:** A key-value store where reporters submit their values.
+* **DIVA contract:** The contract that issued the derivative products and expects the outcome reporting.
+* **Tellor adapter contract:** The contract that pulls the value from Tellor contract and passes it on to DIVA contract for settlement.

+TODO: Add illustration

 ## What is Tellor protocol

 Tellor is a decentralized oracle protocol that allows smart contracts on EVM chains to securely and reliably access data from off-chain sources, including data from other chains.
 It uses a decentralized network of stakers to provide this data, and incentivizes them with the Tellor token (TRB) to maintain the integrity of the network.